 The first ever Indic Android Hackathon was held in Bangalore on Feb 21, 2014 to discuss Indic on Android.

-One of the reasons I constantly hear from people are – Indians are not going online because Internet is for English speaking elite user base.
+One of the reasons I constantly hear from people is – Indians are not going online because the Internet is for English speaking elite user base.
 There isn’t enough content in Indian languages for the masses to be engaged on the internet.
-Yes, this is true when compared to English language but there is sufficient language content to keep a user busy.
+Yes, this is true when compared to the English language but there is sufficient language content to keep a user busy.

 Saturday editions of Mint are always special.
 Today’s article “Back to the future” caught my eye which mentioned Indic fonts (Indian language fonts).
 Even though I do read several newspapers (online/offline) I somehow missed the news in September about The Murty Classical Library of India (MCLI).
 The MCLI project was set up in 2010 with a gift of $5.2 million (approximately Rs.
 25.5 crore now) from NRN’s son Rohan Murty.
 MCIL will release its first set of six Indian classics translated into English in 2013.

 My column in Vijaya Next newspaper on how to enter text in Kannada language